Ahhh the stocktake…still one of the most common time killers for many retailers.

 If you are following just one of these practices, I strongly urge you to speak to us and learn how other retailers have automated and streamlined these processes.

-5 unnecessary stocktake processes – are you still doing any?
+5 unnecessary stocktake processes - still doing any?

 Mistake #1 - Manual or “homemade” counting and reporting system

 Clipboard and pen, excel sheet reports…no, just….no!
-With today’s technology you should be able to instantly lookup each product in a centralised database, tap a few buttons to capture the key info and then move onto the next product.
+With today’s technology you should be running a completely digital stoctkaking process.
+Instantly lookup each product in a centralised database, tap a few buttons to capture the key info and then move onto the next product.
 Reports?
 These should be auto-generated based on pre-existing templates.
 In minutes, not hours!
+Check out our other blog for a complete guide on how to digitise your retail stocktakes.

 Mistake #2 - Counting the entire store stock each time you stocktake